 Auto Start prompts for all the information required to process IMU data.
 This option adds reference and remote stations and allows a project setting that best suits the application.
+The steps for starting a project using Auto Start are in the shaded box.

-1.3.2 Add Master File (s)
+1.3.2 Add Master File(s)

 Entering the proper reference station coordinates is essential for obtaining high accuracies.
 The values that appear are averaged from the GPB file and may have errors of 10 metres or more.
-For IGS and CORS stations, ARP (antenna reference point) coordinates are pre-loaded in the Favourites Manager.
-Refer to Chapter 2 of the GrafNav/GrafNet 8.30 Manual for more information.
+For many publicly available stations (i.e. IGS, CORS, etc.), precise coordinates are pre-loaded in the Favourites Manager.
+Alternatively, you can click the Compute from PPP button to have the software attempt to solve for the precise coordinates using the PPP engine.
+Refer to the GrafNav/GrafNet 8.50 User Guide for more information.

 Proper datum selection is very important as well.
-CORS sites are stored in NAD83 and IGS sites in WGS84.
-WGS84 coordinates are different from NAD83 coordinates by ~2 m, so care should be taken when using these coordinates.
+WGS84 coordinates are different from NAD83 coordinates by ~ 2 m, so care should be taken when using these coordinates.